BURNFIR3/LobberRedrob/README.md

 # Lobber — Intelligent Resume Ranker

 A multi-stage, fully explainable AI ranking pipeline built for the Redrob Hackathon.
 Given a pool of candidate profiles in JSONL format, the system outputs a ranked list of the top 100 candidates best suited for a senior NLP/IR engineering role.
-Each candidate in the output receives a natural-language reasoning string that cites specific facts — employer, tenure, named skills, and signal values — directly from their profile.
+Each candidate in the output receives a natural-language reasoning string that cites specific facts; employer, tenure, named skills, and signal values, directly from their profile.

+The Resume Ranker is hosted at https://huggingface.co/spaces/Burnfir3/LobberRedrob

 ---